 Prior to tax year 2014, income for most multistate corporations was apportioned to Minnesota based on a weighted three-factor formula of property, payroll, and sales.
-Beginning with tax year 2014, the weighting of the sales factor is increased to 100% so that apportionment is based only on the percentage of Minnesota sales to total sales.
+Beginning with tax year 2014, income is apportioned to Minnesota based only on sales, using the percentage of Minnesota sales to total sales.